Write For Us

 Who is L. G. Peterson, and what is the essence of her system?

-In a traditional school, multiplication takes place like this: the teacher writes an expression, for example, 5 + 5 + 5, and then he says that it can be written more simply, introduces a new sign, the concept of multiplication, and explains the rules.
+In a traditional school, multiplication works like this: the teacher writes an expression, for example, 5 + 5 + 5.
+Then he says it can be written more simply, introduces a new sign (the multiplication sign), and explains the rules.

 The Peterson system works quite differently: "A school has 856 students.
 The school decided to buy each student a book for 120 dollars as a holiday gift.
 How much does the purchase cost?"
-Students try to write 120 + 120 + 120 ..., but quickly realize that this will not work (it takes too long) and that they need to figure out another way to write an expression in which there are many identical terms.
-They search on their own for a better way and eventually reinvent the idea of multiplication—the principle "not a student for mathematics, but mathematics for a student" works.
+Students try to write 120 + 120 + 120 ... but quickly see that this won't work.
+It's too slow.
+They need to find another way to write an expression with many identical terms.
+They search alone for a better way.
+They eventually reinvented multiplication.
+The principle is "not a student for mathematics, but mathematics for a student" works.
 The child not only masters the school curriculum but develops the ability to think for themselves.

 Another example of BYOM Activity, is the approach of tackling the problem from both angles, simultaneously, coupled with the introspection by the student on how the problem was solved.

 Is this system just for gifted children?
+Is Russian Math hard?
 What if my child has average abilities?

-The Peterson program is often used in specialized mathematics schools or classes, but the author of the method is sure that it is suitable for everyone.
+The Peterson program is often used in math schools or classes.
+But, the author is sure that it is suitable for everyone.
 Such developmental activities are even more critical for children who do not show exceptional innate talent in mathematics.
 Those considered lagging in traditional programs often level out and become strong.
 Students are presented with tasks up to the most difficult but only required to achieve a certain minimum, acceptable level.
-Thus, gifted students can undertake a more significant workload to maximize their mastery of the subject, but everyone achieves at least a reasonable minimum.
+Gifted students can handle more work to master the subject.
+But, everyone at least reaches a reasonable minimum.

 What do parents say?

 If the technique is followed, it is not difficult for children —they are fascinated by it.
-Children often find their mathematics homework more exciting and enjoyable than other subjects.
+Children often find their Russian Math Homework more exciting and enjoyable than other subjects.

-The emphasis in the program is on logic and the development of abstract thinking, which will be helpful in life even beyond STEM.
-Mathematically skilled children can participate in Olympiads and study at prestigious schools and technical universities that aren't available to the less experienced.
+The program emphasizes logic and the development of abstract thinking, which will be helpful in life even beyond STEM.
+Skilled kids can participate in Olympiads and study at top schools and technical universities, which are not open to the less experienced.

 Finally, if a student forgets the solution algorithm in the traditional system, he fails the task.
 According to Peterson, those who study know how to create algorithms and deduce the formulas on their own.
 This is not just about mathematics.
 It is all about understanding and learning to think for themselves, possibly the most valuable life skill a person can have.